flowersinthesand/portal-java/README.md

 </dependency>
 ```

-Now you can write a complete portal application, but to run it you need to choose a proper module to bridge it to runtime enviornment such as servlet container and stand-alone server.
+Now you can write a complete portal application, but you need to choose runtime enviornment where your application will be run such as servlet container or stand-alone server and a corresponding module for the integration.

 * [atmosphere](https://github.com/flowersinthesand/portal-java/tree/master/atmosphere/README.md) for servlet container